-Naturally, it is important to state the deceased's full name, along with their dates of birth and death.
-You may wish to consider placing a photograph (which can appear in black and white) along with the text for an additional charge.
+Families usually want to state the deceased’s full name, along with their dates of birth and death, however, because of fraud and identity theft, this is not recommended.
+You may wish to consider placing a photograph (which can appear in black and white or colour) along with the text for an additional charge.

 Recount, in a concise manner, the significant events in the life of the deceased.
 This may include the schools he or she attended and any degrees attained as well as their vocations or interests.